anjalisilva/TestingPackage/README.md

 Provide the following text, customized to your R package.
 E.g., <br>
 <br> <br> This package was developed as part of an assessment for
-2019-2022 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `TestingPackage` welcomes issues, enhancement requests, and other contributions.
+2019-2023 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `TestingPackage` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/anjalisilva/TestingPackage/issues).
 Many thanks to those who provided feedback to improve this package.

-## Alumni Packages
+## Student Packages

 Packages developed by BCB410 alumni.
 Many thanks to those who provided permission to share their packages! <br>